Scotti's Salumeria

 Planning a Visit

 Scotti's Salumeria is located at 4654 Post Road in East Greenwich, Rhode Island, making it accessible from the main commercial corridor running through town.
-Because this is a counter-service format rather than a reservation-based restaurant, the practical considerations are different from those governing dinner bookings at nearby establishments.
+Because this is a counter-service format, the practical considerations differ from those of a reservation-based restaurant.
 Arriving with some knowledge of Italian cured meats and specialty products will improve the experience, but it is not required.
 The format is built for engagement at whatever level you bring to it.
 For visitors combining the salumeria with a broader East Greenwich dining itinerary, the concentration of restaurants along and near Main Street and Post Road means most options are within a short distance of each other.

 Cuisine-First Comparison